 Situated within sight of the National Civil Rights Museum, this free museum pays homage to the musicians that paved the way for one of the most revered genres of self-expression on the planet.
 You’ll find the door next to the statue of Little Milton.

-Take a macabre tour of Elmwood Cemetery
+11. Tour macabre Elmwood Cemetery

 Not far from the Metal Museum, visitors can take a fascinating, macabre tour through Elmwood Cemetery.
 This sprawling, 80-acre compound is littered with Victorian-era monuments to the dead and is home to some of the city’s most tragic tales.